June 21, 2021

 KISS ME [atypically] DEADLY (1955)

 This film's atypical opening involves quirky Cloris Leachman frantically running— appearing to be barefoot—in the middle of a road at night.
-Meeker, aka Mike Hammer, nearly runs her down with his Jaguar XK120.
+Meeker/Mike Hammer nearly runs her down with his Jaguar XK120.
 The captivating opening screenplay by A. I. Bezzerides may give the impression you just parachuted in.
+The studio cameras attached to Meeker's cars add realism to the film.
+No cheap studio prop cars in this one.
 As one would expect, she is exhausted.
 Questionably strange, however, is that she continues to heave and moan miles later as his passenger.
-It would seem the director would have stepped in to suggest something else for Leachman at this point.
+One would think the director would have stepped in to suggest something else for Leachman to do at this point.
 It is unnecessarily extended or at least annoying.
 On a more positive note, first-time viewers were probably eager to know what happens next in this slow-burn journey which ends outrageously like a science-fiction horror film.
+Cinematographer, Ernest Laszlo, should be noted for his lighting, and his Los Angeles location shooting may be interesting to those who grew up or still live there.
+He and Aldrich seemed to have had an understanding and would work together frequently.

 Not many Los Angeles private detectives have the wherewithal to be choosy about the car they drive.
 And it usually is not a Jaguar.
 Atypical.
 His home is built around a cutting-edge reel-to-reel answering machine embedded in his wall.
 Atypical.
 He employs an invaluable secretary slash undercover manipulator, Maxine Cooper.
 The report by the Kefauver Commission, in strongly-worded comments, said this film was not fit for families to view.
 The initial intimate embrace between the two leads may have made a few mid-century patrons uncomfortable, with the scene [perhaps] comprising one of the commission's middle paragraphs.
 Another paragraph may have addressed the atypical Gaby Rodgersthe most quirky female in the film as Leachman's roommateQuirky 2.0.
 She too is barefoot in her opening scenes with a vocal delivery indicating she may be under some sort of influence.
 Rodgers' short blonde hair seems to fit the era's formula of a sociopath—the bleached hair of psychos like Raymond Burr, Skip Homeier or Corey Allen comes to mind.